o3de/o3de.org/content/docs/contributing/security/_index.md

 If there is publicly disclosed security information, such as a report in the [National Vulnerability Database](https://nvd.nist.gov/) then GitHub issues can be used to communicate security vulnerabilities impacting O3DE.

 # Security Vulnerability Response
-When a security vulnerability is reported via security@o3de.org, a member of the SIG-Security response team should respond within 3 working days.
+When a security vulnerability is reported via the [security mailing list](mailto:security@o3de.org), a member of the SIG-Security response team should respond within 3 working days.
 Once the issue has been acknowledged, the SIG-Security response team will follow its [documented response process](https://github.com/o3de/sig-security/issues/14) to ensure the reporter is updated and informed of current actions and next steps.

 Any vulnerability information will be treated as confidential and will be not shared outside the security response process.
 Vulnerability information will not be publicly shared or disclosed without the consent of the reporter.